prkvw/prkvw.github.io/README.md

 # Learning Highlights
-  - Mastercard Foundation/MEST Africa/ Mowblox Web3.0 skills Bootcamp
+  - Mastercard Foundation/MEST Africa/ Mowblox Web3.0 Bootcamp
-  - Microsoft Azure AZ -400
+  - Microsoft Azure AZ 400, 104

 Here are languages, libraries, and frameworks I have been working with;